by Daniel A. Rosen |

 I think they liked me because I spoke a little Spanish, and helped them practice their English.
 They definitely didn’t like my Salvadoran cellmate, who was obviously gay.
 He drank sixteen big tumblers of coffee every day and was always edgy and aggravated, often pacing the cell in the middle of the night.

 Mostly though, the DC Jail was filled with Black guys.
 One of them told me, “if you’re in here and you’re white, you gotta be guilty.”
 He had a point.
 Sometimes I was the only white guy on my cellblock of 160 men.
 At most there were a handful of us.
 White guys were always assumed to be drug dealers or child molesters.

 I wondered how it was possible that ‘only’ half the inmates in America are black – in there, it was about 90 percent.
 And it seemed like most of them were just kids.
 One was a rap artist of some minor local reknown with a bad case of entitlement.
 Other inmates let him get away with a lot, like always going to the front of the chow or commissary line, mostly because he’d crack us up with his rhymes.

 But the rapper never went ahead of Knuckles – even he knew better.
 “Go ‘head OG,” he’d always tell him.
 No one – not inmates and not COs – could afford to piss off the head barber.
 Inmates like him ran that jail, just like everywhere I’ve been locked up.
 None could function without inmates doing the cooking and laundry and janitorial work.

 The COs certainly weren’t going to do that stuff, they could barely get the count done right, most days.
 So guys like Knuckles were treated with kid gloves, and with far more respect than they’d likely get in the real world.
-Even though he was kind of a jerk, he had his pride, and it made me happy to see there was somewhere that it mattered.
+He wasn’t the nicest or kindest guy, but he had his pride, and it made me happy to see there was somewhere that it mattered.